-‘architecture, music, fashion—they’re all forms of expression. when it comes to the places I live, I definitely take a less-is-more approach,’ the latin grammy award– winning artist told architectural digest. ‘a house should be a place where you can rest your spirit.
-I’ve tried to create places that feed my soul, not my ego.’ all images by mateo soto.
+‘architecture, music, fashion—they’re all forms of expression. when it comes to the places I live, I definitely take a less-is-more approach,’ the latin grammy award– winning artist told architectural digest.
 We visit sleek Costa Brava house by Mathieson Architects.
 A white retreat unites minimalism and the Costa Brava landscape This serene Costa Brava retreat is a combination of white, minimalist volumes and expert architectural framing of the surrounding landscape, designed to perfection by Sydney-based studio Mathieson Architects This timelessly elegant Mediterranean retreat presents an image of white-walled perfection, offering spectacular landscape views from within.

 10 of the best remote hotels to switch off in.
 If you're looking to take a holiday off the beaten track, Dezeen has picked 10 remote hotels – including a secluded guest lodge in the sands of the Sharjah desert and a three-room Greek retreat that overlooks the Mediterranean Sea.